A proven treatment for Cervical Dystonia for 20+ years

 The Physician Global Assessment Scale is a 9 category scale scoring the physician’s evaluation of the patients’ status compared to baseline, ranging from -4 to +4 (very marked worsening to complete improvement), with 0 indicating no change from baseline and +1 slight improvement.

 Clinical improvement generally begins within the first 2 weeks after injection, with maximum clinical benefit at approximately 6 weeks post-injection.
-In the pivotal study, most subjects were observed to have returned to pretreatment status by 3 months post-treatment3
+In the pivotal study, most subjects were observed to have returned to pretreatment status by 3 months post-treatment.1

 BOTOX® significantly improved head position vs placebo at week 6